 With guests splashing around the pool or spending time in the ocean, all of your outdoor furniture is bound to get wet even when there isn’t a cloud in the sky.
 Furniture for beach houses should be crafted to repel moisture with minimal fuss.

-Wicker, plastic, and wood furniture can crack, split, or peel due in wet environments.
+Wicker, plastic, and wood furniture can crack, split, or peel in wet environments.
 HDPE lumber, on the other hand, won’t crumble or warp.
-Again, shop for high-performance fabric to repel bacterial buildup and mildew due to seawater.
+Again, shop for all-weather performance fabric to repel bacterial buildup and mildew due to seawater.

 Beach House Furniture Style Tips

 When choosing your beach house furniture, follow these expert style suggestions to narrow down your options.

 Beige and White — For practical purposes, beach house furniture like rugs, sofa cushions, and chaise lounges benefit from resembling the color of sand.
 This color palette blends your space into the surroundings.
 Beige, tan, grey, and white hues help your furnishings appear clean after your family has gone for a dip and spread out on the outdoor living room furniture to dry off.

 Blues — Bring the color of the ocean into your design by incorporating vivid blues in your outdoor furniture.
 Try an air blue cushion on a deep seating chair or a royal blue sling on a wheeled chaise set.
 These accent colors can add depth to a neutral-toned outdoor area and provide a natural focal point for the eyes.